 The Canyons School District Differentiated Diplomas encourage student to take rigorous coursework and meet national benchmarks that reflect college- and career-readiness.

 - The Canyons Standard Diploma: A Canyons Standard Diploma requires a student complete all requirements set forth by the Utah State Education and Canyons School District (See, Exhibit—1).

 - The Canyons Advanced Diploma: The Canyons Advanced Diploma requires students to complete the credits of the Canyons Standard Diploma, prescribed coursework and a minimum G.P.A. requirement (See, Exhibit—1).

 - The Canyons Honors Diploma: The Canyons Honors Diploma requires students to complete the requirements of the Canyons Advanced Diploma, and in addition attain College Readiness Benchmarks Scores on the ACT college-entrance exam and a minimum G.P.A. requirement (See, Exhibit—1).

 - The Canyons Basic Diploma: This diploma is available for extenuating circumstances upon administrative approval.
 Students earning this diploma must complete all required core curriculum credit requirements (See, Exhibit—2).

 - Credit is awarded on the basis of a student’s participation, mastery of subject matter, and/or attainment of skills.
 Credit is granted for courses taken in grades 9-12, beginning in the summer prior to ninth grade.

 - Canyons School District secondary schools will accept credit and grades awarded to a student by any public or private educational source that is accredited or recognized by the Utah State Office of Education, the Northwest Accreditation Commission or that is associated as a member of the International Council of School Accreditation Commissions.
-(State Board Rule R277-705-3).
+(Utah Admin.
+Code R277-705-3).